stepzen-dev/stepzen-supabase/README.md

 ## Mutations

-Add the ability to create books with StepZen mutations.

 ### Create a Books Table

 Create `books` table on Supabase with the same schema as the `authors` table.